-District Attorney’s office gets email from an individual asking to investigate concerns relating to Mayor Jeff Longwell
+District attorney’s office gets email from an individual asking to investigate concerns relating to Mayor Jeff Longwell

-The District Attorney’s office in Sedgwick County has been asked to investigate concerns related to an article related to Mayor Jeff Longwell.
+WICHITA, Kan.
+(KSNW) – The Sedgwick County District Attorney’s office has been asked to investigate concerns related to an article related to Mayor Jeff Longwell.

 DA office spokesperson Georgia Webb says the office got two emails from one person with a specific question about an allegation.